13 Coolest Places in NYC to Take Photos of Your Kids

-Whether you're looking for the perfect backdrop for a family photo or just looking to take your Instagram game up a notch, we've rounded up a list of the best spots in the city to take pics of your kids (way beyond the classic "waving in front of the Statue of Liberty"...not that there's anything wrong with that).
+Whether you're looking for the perfect backdrop for a family photo as the holidays approach or just looking up your Instagram game, we've rounded up a list of the best spots in the city to take pics of your kids.
 But of course, it's not just about getting that perfect shot—it's about having a perfect NYC memory, too.
 Each of these spots is also a great family destination in its own right, with playgrounds, parks, and museums to explore.

 Brookfield Place hosts free public art and regular kid-friendly events.
 Photo by Janet Bloom

 The atrium at Brookfield Place is one of our favorite indoor gardens in NYC for its year-long lineup of kid-friendly events, like the upcoming Canstruction, and unique public art installations, such as "Signs of Your Identity," and the annual holiday Luminaries.
 Grab some gelato from Le District while you’re there.